-The average American shopper plans to spend more than $900 this holiday season, according to survey results from the National Retail Federation.
+The average American shopper plans to spend more than $900 on gifts this holiday season, according to a new poll from Gallup.
 Whether you’re shopping for the kids or planning a staycation at home buried in gifts for yourself, chances are you’ll be joining the spending frenzy.

 Retail stores have all sorts of tricks to get you to spend more, so to shop smart you need to know their tactics.
 From soothing music to bulk pricing, uncover these retailer tricks so you can save money this holiday season.

 They Play Relaxing Music

 If a crying baby and crowded theater can get you to bow out of a movie, chances are you won’t enjoy venturing to a crowded mall for your holiday shopping — or spend very long in stores.
 Queue the calming music.

 Research reported by the Association for Psychological Science shows that when you go into a store with relaxing music, you’re much more likely to spend more time there.
 If you’re already in a buying mood, chances are you might end up with an extra item or two in your basket.

 People who hear classical music while shopping, for example, might spend more money than they planned because the genre is connected to the perception of affluence.
 This tactic is used more frequently during the holiday season, said retail specialist Mari Corella, who has worked with large national retailers such as Saks Fifth Avenue, Gap and Sears.

 “Retailers pump Christmas songs through their stores to invoke emotions of nostalgia and generosity, all leading to a greater basket size,” Corella said.